 2. Hollywood Roosevelt

 Legend has it that the ghost of Marilyn Monroe still haunts her old stomping premises.
-“There was a well-known mirror in the lobby where individuals would take images and claim they might see Marilyn’s reflection above them”.
+“There was a well-known mirror in the lobby where people would take photos and claim they might see Marilyn’s reflection above them”.
 Carradine states of the full-length mirror that as soon as hung in Monroe’s poolside suite.
 Then in the lobby where it has given that been gotten rid of (kill-joys!).
-“Guests have asked the hotel personnel to inform the individual in the next space to stop playing in the middle of the night,” Carradine states.
+“Guests have asked the hotel personnel to inform the person in the next space to stop playing in the middle of the night,” Carradine states.

 3. Cecil Hotel